gogs/docs/en-US/upgrade/upgrade_from_binary.md

 **Downloads are available on [Install from binary](https://gogs.io/docs/installation/install_from_binary).**

-Find the location where the current binary is
+Find the location where the current binary is.

 ```bash
 # On default environment generaly is on git home folder